SEB-Appstore/DemoDeveloperAppsFramework/README.md

-iOS framework for developers to present their apps.
+iOS framework for developers to present their apps: More Apps

 Very easy to use: just enter your developer ID and the framework display all your apps on sale on the AppStore.